g-leech/argmin-gravitas/_posts/2017-04-30-aid-abolitionism.markdown

 published:	true

 summary:    The macroeconomics of the idea that government aid is harmful.
-confidence: 75% confident that aid is not harmful enough to abolish.<br>&nbsp;&nbsp;(Confidence is this low because my evidence is 5 years old.)
+confidence: 75% confident that aid is not harmful enough to abolish.<br>&nbsp;&nbsp;(Confidence low because my evidence is 5 years old.)
-warnings:   poverty, inexorability, extremely tl;dr.  Evidence summary is years old.
+warnings:   poverty, inexorability, extremely tl;dr.
-wordcount: 		8,821 (plus notes)
+wordcount: 	8821
-importance: 8.
+importance: 6
 started:    2012

 ---